vitoriacst/vitoriacst/README.md

 I really like inspiring people to follow their dreams and achieve their goals!
 I'm for technology and the world of games, having a great list of favorites!

-## 📝 About:
-I'm a Full Stack Developer with over 2 years of experience building responsive, scalable, and high-performance web applications from prototype to production.

 💻 Technical Skills: